stadniklksndr/gvim/README.md

     * `]c` ~ jump to next hunk
     * `[c` ~ jump to previous hunk

-  * And you can turn line highlighting on and off (defaults to off):
+  * Turn line highlighting on and off (defaults to off):
     * `:GitGutterLineHighlightsEnable` ~ turn on
     * `:GitGutterLineHighlightsDisable` ~ turn off